pulumi/terraform-provider-aws/website/docs/r/secretsmanager_secret_version.html.markdown

 * `secret_binary` - (Optional) Specifies binary data that you want to encrypt and store in this version of the secret.
 This is required if secret_string is not set.
 Needs to be encoded to base64.
 * `version_stages` - (Optional) Specifies a list of staging labels that are attached to this version of the secret.
 A staging label must be unique to a single version of the secret.
 If you specify a staging label that's already associated with a different version of the same secret then that staging label is automatically removed from the other version and attached to this version.
 If you do not specify a value, then AWS Secrets Manager automatically moves the staging label `AWSCURRENT` to this new version on creation.

-~> **NOTE:** If `version_stages` is configured, you must include the `AWSCURRENT` staging label if this secret version is the only version or if the label is currently present on this secret version, otherwise Terraform will show a perpetual difference.
+~> **NOTE:** If `version_stages` is configured, you must include the `AWSCURRENT` staging label if this secret version is the only version or if the label is currently present on this secret version, otherwise this provider will show a perpetual difference.

 ## Attribute Reference